hansenlab/EPIC450k_repro/README.md

 # EPIC450k_repro
-### Reproducible analysis of the manuscript _Single-sample preprocessing and multi-platform integration of Illumina HumanMethylationEPIC and HumanMethylation450 arrays_
+### Reproducible analysis of the manuscript _Preprocessing and normalization of the Illumina HumanMethylationEPIC array_
 --------

 **Authors**: Jean-Philippe Fortin, Tim Triche and Kasper Daniel Hansen